sohelranalive/neocortexapi-CodeHive/README.md

 Then it goes for testing data which includes anomalies, and is passed to the trained HTM model for prediction.
 The model is predicted the value depends on the pattern it learns from the training process.
 Then the predicted value is compared with the actual value.
 If the deviation exceeds a predefined tolerance the value is flagged as an anomaly.

+The predicted value is evaluated using metrics like False Negative Rate(FNR) and False Positive Rate(FPR) to determine the model’s performance.
+This represents the model strength to correctly identify anomalies while minimizing false detections.
+Logs and outputs are saved for analysis and further optimization.